camunda/camunda-docs-static/get-started/content/quick-start/decision-automation.md

 {{< img src="../img/modeler-businessrule-task1.png" >}}

 Next, link the Business Rule Task to a DMN table by changing `Implementation` to `DMN` and `Decision Ref` to `approve-payment` in the properties panel.
-In order to retrieve the result of the evaluation and save it automatically as a process instance variable in our process, we need to change the `Result Variable` to `approved` and use `singleEntry` as the `Map Decision Result` in the properties panel, as well.
+In order to retrieve the result of the evaluation and save it automatically as a process instance variable in our process, we also need to change the `Result Variable` to `approved` and use `singleEntry` as the `Map Decision Result` in the properties panel.

 {{< img src="../img/modeler-businessrule-task2.png" >}}